Seeing an Eye Doctor is Seeing Things Clearly

 For example, halos and tunnel vision may be symptoms of glaucoma.
-If you’re concerned that there might be a bigger issue, an eye exam is really the only way to know if there’s anything to be worried about.
+If you’re concerned that there might be a bigger issue, an eye doctor visit for an exam is really the only way to know if there’s anything to be worried about.

-Like everything else, your body changes as you age.
-If you often find yourself wondering why your arms aren’t longer as you’re trying to read something, it might be time to get to the eye doctor.
+Like everything else, your body and eyes change as you age.
+If you often find yourself wondering why your arms aren’t longer as you’re trying to read something, it might be time to schedule an eye doctor visit.

 This should be obvious, but if something damages your eye — from a scratched lens to cleaning fluid or some other caustic material getting into the eye and anything in-between — get yourself to an eye care professional as soon as possible.

 Family History of Vision Problems

 If your mother and father wear glasses, there’s a better than average chance that you’ll need them as well.
 If your grandmother had glaucoma or cataracts, go for regular screenings with your ophthalmologist or optometrist to stay ahead of anything that may be easily treated.